Indicia-Team/indicia-js/README.md

 ## Building

-To compile IndiciaJS by yourself make sure that you have  [Node.js](http://nodejs.org/) and [Grunt.js](https://github.com/cowboy/grunt)
+To compile IndiciaJS by yourself make sure that you have  [Node.js](http://nodejs.org/)

 - Get a copy of the source by running: